VladimirMarko/megiddo/CONTEXT.md

 ## Language

 **Service**:
-A separately runnable process with its own package boundary and persistence boundary.
+A separately runnable process with its own package boundary.
+Some Services own persistence, but stateless or developer-facing Services are still Services.
-_Avoid_: Microservice as a mere folder boundary or module namespace.
+_Avoid_: Microservice as a mere folder boundary or module namespace, meta-service as a separate category.

 **API Gateway**:
 A service that exposes the collated public API surface to the frontend and composes calls to backend services through their contracts.